 The PAN Foundation today launched a first-of-its-kind transportation assistance program, which will be available to all qualifying PAN grantees, regardless of their disease state.

 In 2017, 5.8 million Americans delayed medical care because they did not have transportation, according to social scientist and researcher Mary Katherine Wolfe of the University of North Carolina at Chapel Hill.

 With the launch of PAN’s Transportation Assistance Program, people struggling to afford transportation for visits to doctors and specialists can apply for a grant to help them pay for eligible non-emergency transport costs.
 Another hallmark of the program is patient autonomy.
 Recipients can choose the right type of transport for their mobility needs and geographic location, from a taxi or rideshare service to a wheelchair-supported medical transport van, or even airfare and lodging for medical appointments that are farther away.

 “This is our latest step to ensure that patients are able to access needed medical care,” said PAN Foundation President and CEO Dan Klein.
-“In the midst of a global pandemic, transportation needs have grown, especially for people living with chronic illnesses or with suppressed immune systems.
-This is our latest step to ensuring that patients are able to start and stay on needed treatments.”
+“In the midst of a global pandemic, transportation needs have grown, especially for people living with chronic illnesses or with suppressed immune systems.”

 Despite the need, there aren’t many transportation support programs, and those that do exist are limited to specific patient populations, making this fund, which supports patients across 70 disease states, uniquely situated to help many.
 As a supplemental resource, we’ve also compiled a directory of other organizations that provide financial resources for transportation services for the broader patient community.